“You can’t create a tradition, it just happens,”

 All of these things shaped the Golden Girl’s status as a Purdue icon, which found its reflection in popular culture.
 For years, the Indiana maps handed out at Shell gas stations had a Golden Girl icon denoting Purdue’s location.

 Many little girls grew with one dream in mind – to become Golden Girl.
 “At the age of three, when I first began twirling, I wore a gold sequined costume and had jet black hair.
 I told my mom and my aunt that someday I would be the Golden Girl.
 They thought it was cute, but never really thought about it again because I had black hair.
 The day I came home with blond hair my family knew that the little three-year-old wasn’t kidding,” says Kimberlie Ratcliffe who became Purdue’s 16th Golden Girl.
 Throughout the Wright era every Golden Girl had blond hair.
-Most Golden Girls have been blondes, but throughout the years, directors have not been as adamant about hair color and two Golden Girls – Dawn Vardaman and Erin Ansfield – have twirled as brunettes.
+Most Golden Girls have been blondes, but throughout the years, directors have not been as adamant about hair color and three Golden Girls – Dawn Vardaman, Erin Ansfield, and Katie Schleis – have twirled as brunettes.

 Twirling costumes have changed with fashion trends, but have always been a dazzling gold.
 The skirt disappeared from the costume by the late 1950s, and a tiara replaced the tall, awkward hat.
 In recent years, Golden Girls have abandoned the tiara, but the feeling of being royalty persists.
 “The Golden Girl at Purdue is truly the ‘queen of the nation’s baton twirlers’ because she is treated like royalty wherever she goes.
 She is not only the top twirler for the Purdue Band, but an ambassador for the university,” says Sally Batina, Purdue’s 12th Golden Girl.